bigyanse/system-design/60DaysofLearning.md

         - Compress 1K bytes with Zippy 10,000 ns
         - Send 2K bytes over 1 Gbps network 20,000 ns
         - Read 1 MB sequentially from memory 250,000 ns
-        - Round trip within same datacenter 500,000 ns
+        - Round trip within same data-center 500,000 ns
         - Disk seek 10,000,000 ns
         - Read 1 MB sequentially from network 10,000,000 ns
         - Read 1 MB sequentially from disk 30,000,000 ns
         - Send packet CA->Netherlands->CA 150,000,000 ns
     - Some things to notice
         - Notice the magnitude differences in the performance of different options
-        - Datacenters are far away so it takes a long time to send anything between them
+        - Data-centers are far away so it takes a long time to send anything between them
         - Memory is fast and disks are slow
         - By using a cheap compression algorithm a lot (by a factor of 2) of network bandwidth can be saved
         - Writes are 40 times more expensive than reads